joshuasellers/Personal/CardGameDSL/README.md

 > The first iteration has enough easy usability
 > for games like Texas Hold'Em and Five Card Draw.
-> It can do more, but that involves more preactice
+> It can do more, but that involves more practice
 > and refinement with the language.